Graham Zusi: Sporting Kansas City

 Zusi was drafted in the second round (23rd overall) of the 2009 MLS SuperDraft by the Kansas City Wizards.
 He made his professional debut on March 21, 2009, in Kansas City's first game of the 2009 MLS season against Toronto FC.

 Zusi enjoyed a breakout season in 2011 helping the renamed Sporting Kansas City franchise to an Eastern Conference championship and earning a call-up to the U.S. national team.
 His efforts were rewarded by Sporting with a new four-year contract announced on February 16, 2012.
 In the 2012 season he led the league in assists with 15.

 During the 2012–13 offseason, Zusi trialed with English Premier League side West Ham United.

-Zusi returned to Sporting Kansas City and became a converted right-back, earning MLS All Star selections in 2016, 2017, and 2018, while helping guide Sporting Kansas City to the 2017 U.S. Open Cup Title.
+Zusi returned to Sporting Kansas City and became a converted right-back, earning MLS All Star selections in 2016, 2017, and 2018, while helping guide Sporting Kansas City to the 2017 U.S. Open Cup title.

 Zusi re-signed with the club for the 2022 season.

+Zusi had his contract option declined by the club on December 1, 2023.

 International career

 On January 21, 2012, Zusi made his debut for the United States in a 1–0 win over Venezuela in a friendly match.
 He scored his first international goal on January 25, 2012, in the ninth minute against Panama in a 1–0 victory.
 Zusi was named to the national team's Hexagonal roster for the February 6, 2013 match against Honduras; he entered the game as a second-half substitute.

 On October 15, 2013, Zusi scored a stoppage-time equalizer against Panama in a World Cup qualifier.
 Though the United States had already qualified, Zusi's goal meant that Mexico would advance to the next round at Panama's expense.
 As a result, a group of Mexico fans later presented Zusi with a framed photo and plaque with the words San Zusi ("Saint Zusi").

 On June 16, 2014, in the United States' first game in the 2014 FIFA World Cup, Zusi provided the assist from a corner kick for John Brooks' game-winning goal in the 2–1 victory against Ghana.
 On June 22, 2014, in the United States' second game in the World Cup, Zusi provided the assist for Clint Dempsey's goal in the 2–2 draw against Portugal.

 On March 29, 2016, going two years without scoring for the United States, Zusi scored the fourth goal against Guatemala in their campaign to qualify for the 2018 World Cup in Russia.
 Later that year, Zusi scored a late goal for the United States to put them up 4–0 against Costa Rica during the Copa América Centenario.
 His goal ensured that the 4–0 win over Costa Rica was the largest against Costa Rica in history for the national team.

-Following the failure to qualify for the 2018 FIFA World Cup and Bruce Arena’s departure, Zusi was not called into the team by Dave Sarachan and Gregg Berhalter.
+Following the failure to qualify for the 2018 FIFA World Cup and Bruce Arena's departure, Zusi was not called into the team by Dave Sarachan and Gregg Berhalter.